 He has a knack for surfacing the exact meditation that will help everyone he meets.
 "I have a meditation for that" is regularly heard from Jeff, so we've dubbed him the "Meditation MacGyver."

 JoAnna Hardy can talk about meditation to pretty much anybody.
-She not only teaches in traditional environments like retreat centers and in schools but also in jails and with recovering addicts.
+She not only teaches in traditional environments like retreat centers, but also in both schools and jails.
 JoAnna has been studying meditation for nearly two decades and she's done some amazing work ensuring that the practice is available to people who might not otherwise have access to it.

-JoAnna teaches at the Insight Meditation Society, at Spirit Rock, and is a Guiding Teacher with Against The Stream, a nationwide meditation community.
+JoAnna teaches at the Insight Meditation Society, at Spirit Rock, and is a Founding Member of The Meditation Coalition.

 Alexis has practiced and taught Insight Meditation in both the East and West since 2001.
 He has been a long-time student of Sayadaw U Tejaniya (a well respected meditation teacher in Burma whose teachings have attracted a global audience), and his teaching emphasizes knowing the mind through a natural and relaxed continuity -- a style of practice that's particularly useful during our crazy lives.